jroller33/Weather-Dashboard/README.md

 # ⚠️
-This was a weather dashboard that I built during my coding bootcamp using HTML, CSS, and vanilla javascript.
+This was a weather dashboard that I built during my coding bootcamp using HTML, CSS, and jQuery.
-It looked rough though, so I decided to rebuild it using reactjs and bootstrap.
+It looked rough though, so I decided to rebuild it using Reactjs and Bootstrap.
 I'm going to turn it into a mobile-first react app, so I can easily check the weather without ANY ads 😭

 <!--